razielar/CNN-for-detecting-Lung-Nodules/README.md

 There are a total of **551065 annotations**.
 Of all the annotations provided, **1351** were labeled as **nodules**, rest were labeled negative (**549714**).
 So there *big class imbalance*.

 We could potentially *train the CNN on all the pixels*, but that would *increase the computational cost and training time*.
-So instead I just decided to **crop the images around the coordinates provided** in the annotations.
+So instead I just decided to **crop the images around** the **coordinates provided** in the annotations.
 The annotation were provided in **Cartesian coordinates**.
 So they had to be **converted to voxel coordinates**.
 Also the **image intensity** was defined in **HU scale**.
 So it had to be rescaled for image processing purposes.

+The script would generate **50 x 50 grayscale images** for training, testing and validating a CNN.

+## <a id='CNN'></a> Building a Convolutional Neural Network

+For building a CNN [Tflearn](http://tflearn.org/) will be used.
+Tflearn is a high-level API wrapper around tensorflow.
+Using a 3 convolutional layers in the architecture.

 ### <a id='References'></a> References: